elecarno/crh-wiki/docs/systems/index.md

 <img src="../../img/segn2_chart.png" alt="Star Chart of the Draconis Cluster" width="100%"/>

 # The Draconis Cluster
 Often alterantively known as "Dracona", the cluster is a collection of stars in the the Large Magellanic Cloud dwarf galaxy.
-It is comprised of 23 system often split into regions based on astro-geographic and political divisions.
+It is comprised of 23 systems often split into regions based on astro-geographic and political divisions.

 ## Stellar North
 * [Hypnos Organa](./hypnos_organa/)